galasa-dev/cli/docs/generated/galasactl_users_get.md

 ### Options

 ```
   -h, --help        Displays the options for the 'users get' command.
-  -n, --name string   A mandatory flag that is required to return the currently logged in user.The input must be a string
+  -i, --id string   A mandatory flag that is required to return the currently logged in user.The input must be a string
 ```

 ### Options inherited from parent commands